codenotary/kube-notary/README.md

     --wait
 ```

-> In order to connect to a local(on cluster host) CNLC istance for debug as instance use
+> In order to connect to a local (or cluster host) CNLC instance for debugging use
 >```
 >--set cnlc.host=$(hostname) \
 >```